What is the superheat of a system with a suction line temperature of 52 degrees F and a low side pressure corresponding to 34 degrees F?

 Study for the RSI Phase 9 Test.
 Sharpen your skills with flashcards and diverse questions, featuring helpful hints and explanations.
 Be fully prepared for your exam!

-Superheat = Suction Line Temperature - Saturation Temperature
+Suction Line Temperature - Saturation Temperature = Superheat.

-Superheat = 52 degrees F - 34 degrees F = 18 degrees F
+1. Therefore, it is 52 degrees F - 34 degrees F = 18 degrees F.

 Subscribe